adolenc/syntaxless.vim/README.md

 To figure out the filetype for a specific file, use `:set ft?` with that file open.

+#### `:SyntaxlessDisableForSession`

+Command to disable the plugin until the end of the current session.

+#### `:SyntaxlessEnableForSession`

+Command to re-enable the plugin until the end of the current session.

 #### `syntaxless#EchoSyntaxGroup()`

 Utility function that echos the syntax group under cursor.
 Copied from